 - Reactor and materials licensing

 - Inspector Qualification

 - Chairing and facilitating workshops

-Principal Nuclear Safety Consultant providing management training and consultancies to developing countries as part of the International Nuclear Regulatory Partnership (IRDP).
-This has included developing and delivering training for regulatory authorities in Indonesia, Thailand, Jordan, South Africa, Kenya, Uganda, Jamaica, Honduras, Malaysia, Philippines, Romania, and other countries with emergent nuclear programs.
+Principal Nuclear Safety Consultant providing management training and consultancies to developing countries as part of the International Nuclear Regulatory Partnership (IRDP) and the Radiation Source Regulatory Partnership (RSRP).
+This has included developing and delivering training for regulatory authorities in Indonesia, Thailand, Jordan, South Africa, Kenya, Uganda, Jamaica, Honduras, Malaysia, Morocco, Philippines, Poland, Romania, and other countries with emergent nuclear programs.

 Mitigating Strategy submittals related to post Fukushima orders.
 Also participated as an expert providing advice to IAEA.
 Provided assistance to the USNRC in the review of the nuclear power industry’s programs on multiple occasions.

 From 2006 to 2011 was the Director of the Office of Federal, State, Materials and Environmental Management Programs (FSME) providing leadership to Senior Executives, first line supervisors, and approximately 200 staff members who were responsible for the regulation of nuclear materials safety and security, decommissioning of nuclear facilities, uranium recovery, waste storage and disposal, agreement state programs, environmental impact analysis, and associated rulemaking activities.
 Leading to that assignment were a number of senior executive leadership positions from 1988 to 2006 in nuclear materials safety and security, emergency preparedness and response, health physics, licensing of spent fuel storage facilities and casks, and licensing activities for commercial nuclear power plants.